 Many breakthroughs in modern technology that have revolutionized society are based on discovering the wisdom of the natural world in which quantum principles are incorporated in the classical systems.

-In nuclear magnetic resonance, transistors, lasers, superconductivity, Bose-Einstein condensation, quantum Hall effect, and other macroscopic quantum phenomena, quantum effects largely disappear from center stage as they are put into practical service in the classical world.
+In nuclear magnetic resonance, transistors, lasers, superconductivity, Bose-Einstein condensation, quantum Hall effect, and other macroscopic quantum phenomena, quantum effects largely disappear from center stage as they are put into practical service in the real world.

 Previous research in quantum information processing sought ways to exploit artificial tricks for directly implementing quantum mechanics in the classical world.